Jesus said to her, “I am he, the one who speaks to you.” John 4:26

 13 Jesus answered her, “Everyone who drinks of this water will thirst again, 14 but whoever drinks of the water that I will give him will never thirst again; but the water that I will give him will become in him a well of water springing up to eternal life.”

-15 The woman said to him, “Sir, give me this water, so that I don’t get thirsty, neither come all the way here to draw.”
+15 The woman said to him, “Sir, give me this water, so that I don’t get thirsty or have to come all the way here to draw.”

 16 Jesus said to her, “Go, call your husband, and come here.”

 17 The woman answered, “I have no husband.”

 Jesus said to her, “You have said well, ‘I have no husband,’ 18 for you have had five husbands; and he whom you now have is not your husband.
 This you have said in truth.”

 19 The woman said to him, “Sir, I perceive that you are a prophet.

 20 Our fathers worshiped on this mountain, and you Jews say that in Jerusalem is the place where people ought to worship.

 21 Jesus said to her, “Woman, believe me, the hour is coming when neither on this mountain, nor in Jerusalem, will you worship the Father.
 22 You worship that which you do not know.
 We worship that which we know; for salvation is from the Jews.
 23 But the hour is coming, and is now here, when the true worshipers will worship the Father in spirit and truth, for the Father seeks such to be his worshipers.
 24 God is spirit, and those who worship him must worship in spirit and truth.”